Sugar or sweetener?

 The artificial sweeteners are cheap to produce and hundreds of times sweeter than sugar so only a small amount is needed.
 They are chemical based and they have no nutritional value.
 I normally recommend clients to avoid them, especially weight loss clients.

 Artificial sweeteners can promote more sweet cravings and don’t really help you to eat healthier in the long term.
-They are not thought to affect blood sugar, but there is evidence that shows they may increase insulin.
+They may affect blood sugar, and there is also evidence that shows artificial sweeteners may increase insulin.
 This can lead to weight gain, metabolic disorders and hormone imbalance.
 The insulin increase might be due to the fact that they have been proven to disrupt our gut bacteria.
 More clinical studies are required to build on this information.
 We need to understand how they affect us as individuals.
 In my opinion they are best used very sparingly and infrequently until more is known.